New classes of exact interior nonvacuum solutions to the GR field equations for spacetimes sourced by a rigidly rotating stationary cylindrical anisotropic fluid: The rigidly rotating new solution

 \subsection{Solving the field equations}

 In \cite{CS20}, a partly integrated equation for a rigidly rotating $P_r= P_{\phi}=0$ fluid has been derived as Eq.(152) proceeding solely from the field equations and the Bianchi identity.
 Two solutions of this Eq.(152) have been identified there.
 The second solution, Eq.(175) in \cite{CS20}, is considered here.

-Coupled with a particular assumption displayed in \cite{CS20} as Eq.
-(111), it implies
+Since only five independent differential equations are available for six unknowns, i.e., the four metric functions $f$, $k$, $\textrm{e}^\mu$, and $l$, the energy density $\rho$, and the pressure defined either by $P_z$ or by $h$ -- this last option will be retained here -- the equation set needs to be closed by an additional one.
+The particular assumption displayed in \cite{CS20} as Eq.
+(111) is chosen for this purpose:

 which can be integrated as

 where $c_{\mu}$ is an integration constant.
 Inserting (\ref{sol1}) into the Bianchi identity (\ref{Bianchi3}), one obtains

 which can be integrated as